HL7/cql/input/pages/02-authorsguide.md

 Interval[@2014-01-01, @2015-01-01)
 ```

-This expression results in an [.id]#Interval# that begins on January 1, 2014 at an undefined time, ends at an undefined time on December 31, 2014 and is equivalent to the following interval:
+This expression results in an <span class="id">Interval</span> that begins on January 1, 2014 at an undefined time, ends at an undefined time on December 31, 2014 and is equivalent to the following interval:

 ``` cql
 Interval[@2014-01-01, @2014-12-31]
 ```

 Note that the ending boundary must be greater than or equal to the starting boundary to construct a valid interval.
-Attempting to specify an invalid [.id]#Interval# will result in a run-time error.
+Attempting to specify an invalid <span class="id">Interval</span> will result in a run-time error.
 For example:

 ``` cql
 Interval[1, -1] // Invalid interval, this will result in an error
 ```

-It is valid to construct an [.id]#Interval# with the same start and end boundary, so long as the boundaries are inclusive:
+It is valid to construct an <span class="id">Interval</span> with the same start and end boundary, so long as the boundaries are inclusive:

 ``` cql
 Interval[1, 1] // Unit interval containing only the point 1
 Interval[1, 1) // Invalid interval, conflicting to say it both includes and excludes 1
 ```

-Such an [.id]#Interval# contains only a single point and can be called a _unit interval_.
-For unit intervals, the [.kw]#point from# operator can be used to extract the single point from the interval.
-Attempting to use [.kw]#point from# on a non-unit-interval will result in a run-time error.
+Such an <span class="id">Interval</span> contains only a single point and can be called a _unit interval_.
+For unit intervals, the <span class="kw">point from</span> operator can be used to extract the single point from the interval.
+Attempting to use <span class="kw">point from</span> on a non-unit-interval will result in a run-time error.

 ``` cql
 point from Interval[1, 1] // Results in 1